mchemas/Shell_SP17/README.md

 The purpose of the project was to create a program that simulates a terminal.

-One thing to note is that you can input multiple commands in one line, separating the them by a semicolon.
+One thing to note is that you can input multiple commands in one line, separating them by a semicolon.

 It will continuously ask the user to input a command until the user inputs "exit".